microsoft/Windows-appsample-remote-system-sessions/README.md

 # Remote Systems Session API (Quiz Game UWP Sample)

-> [!NOTE]
-> This sample is targeted and tested for Windows 10, version 1903 (10.0; Build 18362), and Visual Studio 2019.
+> Note - This sample is targeted and tested for Windows 10, version 1903 (10.0; Build 18362), and Visual Studio 2019.
 If you prefer, you can use project properties to retarget the project(s) to Windows 10, version 1809 (10.0; Build 17763), and/or open the sample with Visual Studio 2017.

 A pub-style trivia game sample for the Universal Windows Platform (UWP) demonstrating the Remote System Session API (part of the Project Rome platform).